 CH 03429 African American Religious Personalities (3 hrs.)
+This is a cross-listed course - please see AA 03429 for description.

 CH 03324 The Life and Writings of C.S.
 Lewis (3 hrs.)

 The life and writings of C.S.
 Lewis are examined in this course in the context of spiritual formation and spiritual theology.